Abhishek Jha

 Bio

-I am an ELLIS doctoral student at KU Leuven, Belgium.
-I am advised by Prof. Tinne Tuytelaars at PSI division, Departement Elektrotechniek (ESAT), and co-supervised by Dr. Yuki Asano.
-My PhD research is focused on representation learning in the direction of robust and interpretable representations.
+I recently completed my PhD as an ELLIS doctoral student at KU Leuven, Belgium, where I was advised by Prof. Tinne Tuytelaars at the PSI division, Department of Electrical Engineering (ESAT), and co-supervised by Dr. Yuki Asano.
+My doctoral research focused on representation learning, particularly in developing robust and interpretable representations.

 Prior to joining the doctoral school I have spent a brief time visiting IISc Bangalore as a Project Assistant at MALL Lab, working with Dr. Partha Pratim Talukdar, Dr. Anirban Chokraborty and Dr. Anand Mishra on a project on Weakly supervised video understanding using Knowledge Graphs (KG).